My thanks to Katherine Ellis for providing such interesting detail on this Haslam family.

 Ada Gertrude (Gert) married schoolmaster William Henry Hollis in 1903 at Bath Street Wesleyan Methodist Chapel.
 Their children were Edna (1904), William Gordon (1906), Joan Elizabeth (1914), and Sheila Gertrude (1922)

-The Haslam family residence at No. 5 East Street, Ilkeston ……
+When the famiy arrived in Ilkeston in the mid-1870s, the first residence was at No. 5 East Street, Ilkeston (below) ……

 In May 1881, at the first annual meeting of the Ilkeston Mechanics Institute, George was elected its Secretary.

-And by May of 1882 George was the ‘late surveyor to the Ilkeston Board’.
-He had just worked on designing the plans for a new sewage scheme for the old Ilkeston Board, which had been adopted by that Board and sanctioned by the Local Government Board.
+And by May of 1882 George, ‘late surveyor to the Ilkeston Board’, had just worked on designing the plans for a new sewage scheme for the old Ilkeston Board, which had been adopted by that Board and sanctioned by the Local Government Board.
 However since that time, a new Local Board had been elected and this had repudiated George’s scheme.
-George was furious and was now demanding £50 as payment for the time and effort he had already expended or else he would purue his case in court.
-Therer was ‘animated discussion’ within the new Board and it was decided that George would be paid — but only after he had lodged all his drawings and tracings with the Board.
+George was furious and was now demanding £50 as payment for the time and effort he had already expended or else he would pursue his case in court.
+There was ‘animated discussion‘ within the new Board and it was decided that George would be paid — but only after he had lodged all his drawings and tracings with the Board.
+The ‘Liberal-leaning’ Ilkeston Advertiser, opposed to the new Conservative-dominated Local Board, felt that George was being ‘ill-used’ in that his payment was being deliberately delayed, out of spite or jealousy of his success.

 In November 1882 Herbert Tatham died and this left a vacancy on Ilkeston School Board.
 A special meeting of that board, chaired by Charles Woolliscroft, was convened at the end of November, to elect a new member to take Herbert’s place.
 The Rev. John Fleming of the Congregational Church and Stephen Keeling both supported the appointment of George, as did the Chairman who was his close friend.
 All, of course, were Non-Conformist in religion and Liberal in politics.
 Charles described George as “a very suitable man in every way, seeing that they were about to build another set of schools … he was to a great extent a self-educated man, and a man of great energy and business habits.
 It was a matter of necessity to have a man of business capabilities, and one punctual at his post…. they would have such a man in Mr. Haslam”.
+The ‘Liberal’ Ilkeston Advertiser also believed that George ‘will be an active, practical, and valuable member, and one in whose judgement and efficiency the ratepayers will feel perfect confidence’.
 George was elected unanimously.

 In April 1884 George was appointed onto the Ilkeston Local Board… at the ‘election’ only five candidates were nominated for six vacancies !!!